2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data-types/hyperlink.md

 ---
-uid: Specs.Data.Type.Hyperlink
+uid: Specs.Data.Values.Hyperlink
 ---
 # Data Type: Hyperlink

-## Purpose / Description
-Hyperlink data is a basic [data type](xref:Specs.Data.Type.Overview) and is actually a string, but on reading it's automatically converts to an output-friendly format.
+Hyperlink data is a basic [data type](xref:Specs.Data.Values.Overview) and is actually a string, but on reading it's automatically converts to an output-friendly format.
 It's used for normal links, page or file/image references as well as for complete sets of files (like image galleries).

 ## Storage in the SQL Database in the EAV-Model